enviso/iOS-7-OCD-App-Icon-Template/README.md

 # iOS 7 OCD App Icon Template

 Created @savvyapps by @starrcourt.
-Find the latest download at [LINK HERE]
+Find the latest download on GitHub https://github.com/savvyapps/iOS-7-OCD-App-Icon-Template

 ## General Info

-- The Photoshop template is located in the Working Files folder.
+- The Photoshop template is located in the "Working Files" folder.
-- You can create your own documents or lay the grid over an existing document using the Photoshop actions within the Actions folder.
+- You can create your own documents or lay the grid over an existing document using the Photoshop actions within the "Actions" folder.
-- All grid based values are based off of artwork directly from Apple found in the Research folder.
+- All grid based values are based off of artwork from Apple in the "Research" folder.

 ## iOS 7 OCD App Icon Template